wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 ![The Meetings overview dashboard](../media/explore-meetings-overview.png)

-> [!TIP]
-> Here's a way to use the Meetings functionality.
->
+### Let's look at a real world scenario of how you'd use the dashboard feature

-> Kevin, our HR business analyst at Contoso Corporation, recently discovered that 46% of meeting hours in his organization are redundant, indicating opportunities for delegation.
+Kevin, our HR business analyst at Contoso Corporation, recently discovered that 46% of meeting hours in his organization are redundant, indicating opportunities for delegation.
 He would like to dive deeper into the data in the Meetings overview page to identify groups that might be driving the higher level of redundant meeting hours in the organization.

 In the upper right corner of the Explore dashboard, he clicks on **Settings and filters**.
 In the Page Settings he groups by Organization and clicks **Apply**.
 The results shown below indicate that employees in his HR department average five hours a week in redundant meetings.
->

 ![Meetings overview results bar graph](../media/meetings-overview-bar-graph.png)